LES MARDIS DE L’ETE INITIATION AUX SARDANES Sorède

 English :

-During July and August, the Els Amics Sardanistes de Sureda association will be offering introductions to this dance in the heart of the village, on Place de la République.
-Come and enjoy a convivial moment!
+During July and August, the Els Amics Sardanistes de Sureda association offers you the chance to try out this dance in the heart of the village.
+Come and spend a convivial moment!

 Free entertainment.